bjornarprytz/hex-deck/readme.md

 - Bug
   - awaiting Prompt needs to be done in a different way.
 Maybe I could remove the state machine in the GameState, and rather have a game loop, or something.
 Awaiting oneFromHand would be replaced with await gameAction (play card, end turn, etc...).
 It feels like elaborate spaghetti though.
 On the other hand, a prompt can be explicit about what needs to happen (pick a card or press "Pass")

-- SubMissions as win cons
+- Missions as win cons
   - First mission:
     - Get to the other side